 I think the best thing about these cookies is that they are old school vegan: everything from the flour to the frosting is homemade. there are no shortcuts.
 But it is totally fine if you use your own favourite gluten-free flour or a different plant-based milk.
 That’s the great thing about this recipe: it is easy and flexible.

 I have an acquaintance who’s recently been diagnosed with coeliac disease.
 She’s an old lady and I think when her doctor told her, she didn’t know what that doctor was talking about.
-Suddenly they wanted to change her eating habits and told her that she had to cut everything with gluten from her diet.
+Suddenly they wanted to change her eating habits and told her that she had to cut out gluten from her diet.

-Since I have experimented a bit with gluten-free baking before I told her I could help her a bit with the transition and give her some ingredients she might need.
-So that same evening I grabbed some gluten-free flours, gums, and binders and took F. along to bring those items upstairs.
-When the neighbour saw that I had brought F. along, she took her to the living room and handed her a huge box of homemade shortbread cookies.
-“I can’t have them anymore”, she told F. “You can eat them and when you are done, you can bring me the box back.”
-F. didn’t get what was going on and just thought she had won the jackpot.
+My neighbour gave my daughter some shortbread cookies telling her: “I can’t have them anymore.
+You can eat them and when you are done, you can bring me the box back.”
+My daughter didn’t understand what was going on and just thought she had won the jackpot.
 But I thought that if we had to bring back that box, I wanted it to be filled with gluten-free cookies.

 Since I wanted to make these cookies as simple as possible I used ingredients which are easy to find in our neighbourhood.
 I have never seen sorghum flour, which so many people seem to use in their cookie recipes.
 And teff is very expensive.
 That is why I made my own flour mix with 150 g brown rice flour, 150 g millet (ground in a coffee mill), 150 g potato starch, and 2 teaspoons of guar gum.